AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/acxiom-data-enhancement.md

 ### Existing Account

-Accounts already defined using the Acxiom Data Activation card will appear in a list pop-up and when selected provides details on the account.
+Accounts already defined using the Acxiom Data Enhancement card will appear in a list pop-up and when selected provides details on the account.
 This is shown below in the example from the UI, when you navigate to **Destinations** > **Accounts**;

 ![Existing Account](../../assets/catalog/advertising/acxiom/image-destination-enhancement-account.png)